Sampling from Bayesian Neural Network Posteriors with Symmetric Minibatch Splitting Langevin Dynamics: Bayesian uncertainty quantification in neural networks via sampling

 Let $x^*$ the SWA weights found by the algorithm.
 Instead of exploring the multimodal target $\pi(d x)\propto \exp(-\uu(x))dx$, we propose the localized distribution $\pi^{*}(x)$ and potential energy $\uu^*(x)$ defined by

 where $\rho, \rho_{\max}>0$ are so-called localization parameters. $\uu^*(x)$ will be strongly convex due to inclusion of the quadratic regularizer term $\frac{1}{2\rho^2} \|x-x^*\|^2$ (for sufficiently small $\rho$).
-We further restrict the parameters to the hypercube $\Omega=\{x: \|x-x^*\|_{\infty}<\rho_{max}\}$ which ensures that the norm of the Hessian $\|\nabla^2(f^*(x))\|$ is relatively small within the domain $\Omega$ (see Figure \ref{fig:Hessiannorm}).
-Although our Algorithm \ref{alg:SMS-UBU} was stated for an unconstrained domain, it is straightforward to adapt it to the hypercube $\Omega$ by implementing elastic bounces independently in each component whenever the $x$ component exits the domain (recent theoretical results for numerical integrators on constrained spaces suggest that such bounces do not change the order of accuracy, see \cite{leimkuhler2024numerical}).
+We further restrict the parameters to the hypercube $\Omega=\{x: \|x-x^*\|_{\infty}<\rho_{\max}\}$ which ensures that the norm of the Hessian $\|\nabla^2(f^*(x))\|$ is relatively small within the domain $\Omega$ (see Figure \ref{fig:Hessiannorm}).
+Although Algorithm \ref{alg:SMS-UBU} was stated for an unconstrained domain, it is straightforward to adapt it to the hypercube $\Omega$ by implementing elastic bounces independently in each component whenever the $x$ component exits the domain (recent theoretical results for numerical integrators on constrained spaces suggest that such bounces do not change the order of accuracy, see \cite{leimkuhler2024numerical}).
 We chose $\rho_{\infty}=6\rho$ in our experiments, which ensured that bounces rarely happened.
-Figure \ref{fig:pathsGR} shows the average training loss function for 4 independent SMS-UBU paths over 40 epochs started from $x^*$ plus a multivariate Gaussian with standard deviation $\rho=50^{-1/2}$.
+Figure \ref{fig:pathsGR} shows the average training loss function for four independent SMS-UBU paths over 40 epochs started from $x^*$ plus a multivariate Gaussian with standard deviation $\rho=50^{-1/2}$.
 We have repeated this experiment 16 times, and plotted the $\hat{R}$ values (Gelman-Rubin diagnostics, computed after 10 epochs of burn-in).
-Both of these plots indicate that SMS-UBU is able to approximate the localized distribution $\pi^*$ efficiently.
-The good mixing properties for exploring $\pi^*$ are dramatically better compared to earlier experiments that try to explore the whole target $\pi$ (\cite{BNNpost}), and the additional computational cost for this sampling (40 epochs) is only twice as much as the original training (20 epochs).
+These plots indicate that SMS-UBU is able to approximate the localized distribution $\pi^*$ efficiently, in contrast to earlier experiments exploring the whole target $\pi$ (\cite{BNNpost}).
+The additional computational cost for sampling (40 epochs) is only twice the cost of optimization (20 epochs).

 The local approximation $\pi^*$ can still be far away from the original multimodal distribution $\pi$.
 To obtain a better approximation, we can use ensembles of independently obtained SWA points $x^*_1,\ldots, x^*_N$, and run $N$ independent SMS-UBU chains initiated from these points.
 The full details of our approach are stated in Algorithm \ref{alg:ensSMSUBU}.